 Kinder Natoons Sponsorship to save endangered native wildlife

-In 2019, the Australian Wildlife Society accepted a significant sponsorship from Ferrero Australia, in partnership with the launch of the new Kinder Surprise Natoons campaign, to help save endangered wildlife across Australia and New Zealand.
-Kinder Surprise Natoons features a native Australasian animal toy range, plus a commitment to helping save native Australian and Kiwi animals, and to provide parents with the tools to educate their children about the importance of native wildlife.
-The Society has selected a number of wildlife conservation programs in each state of Australia and one in New Zealand as a recipient of conservation funding under this program.
+In 2019, the Australian Wildlife Society accepted a significant sponsorship from family-owned confectionery brand, Ferrero as part of their new Kinder Natoons range which aims to help save endangered wildlife across Australia and New Zealand.
+Kinder’s Natoons collection features a native Australasian animal toy range to provide parents with the tools to educate their children about the importance of native wildlife.
+The Society has selected several wildlife conservation programs in each state of Australia and one in New Zealand as recipients of conservation funding under this program.

-The Kinder project supports a range of wildlife programs helping protect Australia’s native wildlife.
+The Kinder partnership supports a range of wildlife projects helping to protect Australia’s native wildlife.